 What Happens If Your Bedroom Is Not Humid Enough?

 In the winter, our homes can experience the opposite problem—not enough moisture in the air.
 Cool air doesn’t retain as much moisture as warm air, so this will already ensure the environment around us is less humid.
-Add to that our constant use of heating systems in the winter, and we are removing even more humidity from our indoor atmosphere.
+Add to that our constant use of heating systems to achieve the ideal house temperature in winter, and we are removing even more humidity from our indoor atmosphere.

 How to Add Humidity to Your Bedroom